sfu-ireceptor/dataloading-mongo/README.md

 # dataloading-mongo

+Here we give an overview of iReceptor node data loading configuration and operation.
+It is assumed that you type in these commands and run them within a Linux terminal (the '$' designates the command line prompt... yours may look different!).

 # Prerequisites

 To directly run the python data loading scripts in this module outside of Jupyter, one needs